 To encourage students to engage with Smart Revise, students can achieve a set of awards simply by using Smart Terms.

-The teacher also uses class data reports to understand which terms the class as a whole feel they least well understand.
+The teacher also uses data reports to know which terms the class feel they least well understand.
 At the end of the course this data informs revision sessions focusing on areas of the specification different groups of learners want to revise.

 Classic revision cards enable students to revise key terms, but they do little for the teacher who could use data to help their students further.
-Smart Terms provides an answer.
+Smart Terms provides a much better solution.